dimitri-nicolo/calico/v2.0/getting-started/kubernetes/installation/index.md

 ---
-title: Installing Calico on Kubernetes
+title: Installing CNX on Kubernetes
 ---

 {{site.prodname}} can be installed on a Kubernetes cluster in a number of configurations.
 This document